How to Cook Nasi Lemak

-Nasi lemak is known for the aromatic smell of fresh, green pandan leaves and the light flavor of sweet and creamy coconut milk.
+Nasi lemak, or fragrant coconut rice, is known for the aromatic smell of fresh, green pandan leaves and the light flavor of sweet and creamy coconut milk.
 For those who never heard of pandan leaves, they are used for coloring and flavoring in South East Asian cooking.
-After I moved to the US, it was quite hard finding fresh leaves.
+After I moved to the U.S., it was quite hard to find fresh leaves.
 I finally found them at the Asian store, and I was excited to make nasi lemak.

 Nasi lemak is served with spicy anchovies (known locally as sambal ikan bilis), fresh cucumber slices, and hard-boiled or fried eggs.
-Don't worry if you don't like anchovies, you can replace those with chicken.
+Don't worry if you don't like anchovies, you can replace those with chicken or shrimp.
 There are always options.
 The best thing about this dish is that it is can be served as breakfast, lunch, and dinner.

 - 2 cups of rice

-- 2 pieces of pandan leaves tied into knot
+- 2 pieces of pandan leaves tied into a knot

 - 1 cup of coconut milk